sabrina-xing/pokemon/README.md

 Welcome to PokéPals!
 A full-stack app where you can collect, gift, and gamble for Pokémon cards, search and filter collections, and personalize your dashboard to showcase your favorites.

 ## Features
-- User profile creation with login/signup authentication
+- User profile creation with signup and login authentication
 - Filtering and searching for pokemon cards, through other people's cards (in `/dashboard` page) and through the user's cards as well
 - Gifting and requesting Pokemon cards to/from other users